5243 Birchhill Road Mint Hill, NC 28227

 Brand NEW energy-efficient home ready August 2022!
-Entertain with ease in the Grayson’s bright, open-concept living space.
-A Jack-and-Jill bath with dual sinks serves the secondary bedrooms, while the private primary suite boasts a walk-in shower and impressive closet.
+Create a play room or office in the Nicholson II’s upstairs bonus room.
+On the main level, the kitchen is the heart of the open-concept living space.
+Tray ceilings and a large walk-in closet complement the primary suite.
 Homeowners enjoy a perfect blend of quiet suburban lifestyle with easy access to major employment centers and downtown Mint Hill with a host of shopping, dining and entertainment options.
 Known for their energy efficient features, our homes help you live a healthier and quieter lifestyle while saving thousands of dollars on utility bills.

 Listing Brokerage NameMeritage Homes of the Carolina